-Description
+· Description.

-Creating a detailed description of a future self adds so much value for your client.
-A future self has specific clothing, a geographic location, a physical description, top values, perspectives, a typical day, essentially all the things that real people have.
-Your client's job is to create this description using their imagination.
-Such a description helps make the positive perspective more vivid and useful.
+Creating a detailed description of a Future Self adds so much value for your client.
+A Future Self has specific clothing, a geographic location, a physical description, top values, perspectives, a typical day-essentially all the things that real people have.
+Your client's job is to create this description using their imagination, aiming for highly vivid details.
+These details will make the description more useful.

-Nickname
+· Nickname.

-Creating a nickname, a name that only coach and client will use to refer to the future self, is often the key to helping distinguish the current perspective from that of a future self.
+Creating a nickname that only the coach and the client will use to refer to the Future Self will help distinguish the current perspective from that of the Future Self.

-Positive perspective
+• Positive perspective.